jjloomis/soundslides-basics/previewing-your-project.md

 # Previewing your slide show

+Before you can view your project in a browser, you will need to apply the HTML5 shell.

+1. Select the Template tab.
+2. Within the Template tab, select the Shell sub-tab.
+3. In the Shell drop-down list, select `iOS_html5`.
+4. Click `Save`.
-* To view your slide show in a browser, click the `Test` button.
+5. To view your project in a browser, click the `Test` button.